QuokkaPride/TinyTimer/README.md

 4. **Improved SLOTH TIME functionality**
    - Add a 5-minute SLOTH TIME timer countdown to let you know when break is done.
    - Introduce a visually "too-large" optional 1-minute countdown for encouraging lifting between working periods.

 ---

-## About TinyTimer

-TinyTimer was built with simplicity and usability in mind.
-It is designed to stay always visible, providing an intuitive tool for maintaining focus during work sessions.
-Whether you're powering through tasks or taking structured breaks, TinyTimer keeps you on track effortlessly.

----